four-five-studio/ff-studio-bot/README.md

 - what user experiences make this playful, useful and enable meaningful consent
 - what languages and phrases do we need to explain it?
 - what technical choices balance climate costs, usability and privacy.
+- where does vendor lock-in express itself when using LLM tooling

 We are using this work to learn, and feel our way forward.